Learn how online proctoring ensures exam integrity

 Online proctoring protects academic integrity, reputation, and accreditation

-Universities face a tough task of balancing convenience for students and faculty at the same time while ensuring the integrity of the exams is taken care of.
-Online proctoring enables instituions to protect exam integrity and provide flexibility for both students and teachers.
+Universities face a tough task of balancing convenience for students and faculty while ensuring the integrity of the exams.
+Our online proctoring services enable institutions to protect exam integrity and provide flexibility for both students and teachers.

 Online proctoring is secure and protects student privacy